Skip to main content

 2. Future potential: They identified growth areas achievable within a year, outlining necessary conditions and actions for progress.

-3. Priority setting: Each member selected three critical focus areas for improving our organization’s UX maturity in the coming year.
+3. Priority setting: Each member selected three critical focus areas for improving our organization’s UX design practices in the coming year.

 For each aspect of the Maturity Model, I asked questions to gather insights about the current situation, the probable future in a year, and the first action to take.